ietf-scitt/use-cases/openssf_metrics.md

   - Notary checks for receipts from needed sign offs
     - In this example the SCITT instance the notary inserting into it have the same insert/sign policies (system context, dataflow, open architecture document, living threat model)
       - Alice thinks: I'd like to do this sign op and insert into this SCITT
         - She auths to SCITT via OIDC, she proves she had a valid token because she's issued a receipt.
 The whole process is wrapped up inside an enclave which runs within a parallel job.
 The enclave is then dumped at the end of the job so that it can be joined to an other transparency services.
-This enables decentralized hermetic builds.
+This enables decentralized hermetic builds via federation of transparency services (by grafting them into org sepcific registires ad-hoc via CD eventing of forge federation).
     - The notary is what's verifying the OIDC token.
       - We can runs-on an SGX machine to do that.
       - Using confidential compute and attribute based trust we can authenticate to a usage policy, this is the contract negotiation.